 His study notes that it's a long-established fact that 25 to 50 percent of nonvoters lie to pollsters when asked if they voted in the last election.

 "On its face, this indicates that people hate to admit to being nonvoters," says DellaVigna.
 "They face this trade-off between telling the truth and looking bad, or lying."

-It's one thing to lie to a stranger with a clipboard knocking on the door, but how much harder is it to lie to a friend or family member who asks if you voted?
+It's one thing to lie to a stranger with a clipboard, but how much harder is it to lie to a friend or family member who asks if you voted?
 It's that expectation of being asked — and the cost of lying to someone you know — that could motivate an on-the-fence voter to go out and cast a ballot.

 DellaVigna calculates that the potential public shame of not voting is enough to boost voter participation by 2 to 3 percentage points.
 In a tight election, that could be huge.
 "A campaign would kill to get 2 to 3 percentage points," he says.

 How do "I Voted!" stickers play into all of this?
 DellaVigna says that when you slap a voting sticker on your chest, you're sending two clear messages to the other members of your social network.
 The first message, obviously, is that "I Voted!"
 You're essentially answering the question before it's even asked.
 The second message is implied, but just as strong.